Create a

 3. Outline and plan training and development opportunities

-Skill development has obvious benefits for organizations, with higher engagement and performance, leaving employees 39% more likely to feel productive and successful and 23% more likely to accept more responsibilities.
+Skill development has obvious benefits for organizations, with higher engagement and performance, leaving employees 39% more likely to feel productive and successful and 23% more likely to take on additional responsibilities.
 As remote workers bring unique challenges (varying time zones, connectivity, distractions at home, no “hallway” exchanges and questions with peers, etc.), providing meaningful development that drives productivity, retention, and engagement can be difficult but essential for optimizing remote work.

 The availability and support for their growth are essential, and as such, new hire development plans are key to new hires’ early engagement and satisfaction, with a focus on 1) immediate job skill and knowledge gap closure, 2) new tool and methodology awareness and skill building, and 3) potential future role capability development.

-Offerings for blended (e.g., eLearning with live follow-up sessions) learning, especially in a cohort with peers, provide chances to learn with others, receive feedback, share best practices, and build relationships with co-workers.
-Given estimates that informal learning decreased by 25% during the pandemic, a powerful opportunity exists to improve remote learning through increased virtual mentoring, group coaching, buddy systems, and online collaboration tools and forums (Slack, MS Teams, Google Docs, Trello, Zoom).
+Offerings for blended learning (e.g., eLearning with live follow-up sessions), especially in a cohort with peers, provide opportunities to learn with others, receive feedback, share best practices, and build relationships with co-workers.
+Given estimates that informal learning decreased by 25% during the pandemic, there is a powerful opportunity to improve remote learning by increasing virtual mentoring, group coaching, buddy systems, and online collaboration tools and forums (Slack, MS Teams, Google Docs, Trello, Zoom).

 4. Manage onsite days effectively

 In a hybrid environment, it is essential that in-office days are meaningful and motivating for employees to attend.
-Consider the work that can be accomplished synchronously (with others) and asynchronously (alone), and schedule work best conducted together.
+Consider the work that can be accomplished synchronously (with others) and asynchronously (alone), and schedule the work best suited to each.
 Employees generally do not like attending meetings, so manage their frequency and length.
 Make the days “intentional” with collaboration, development, coaching, and team-building opportunities.

 5. Prioritize managerial skill development

 Research from Gallup found that remote employees interact less with their managers when working at home, meaning they receive less guidance, coaching, feedback, and development than those working onsite.
-Given the paucity of remote management training offered and the manager’s lack of confidence and skill mentioned earlier, this is a paramount concern.
+Given the paucity of remote management training and the manager’s earlier lack of confidence and skill, this is a paramount concern.
 Skills in asynchronous communications, meeting management, setting expectations, providing feedback, encouraging teamwork, recommending people to connect with, and recognizing contributions and “wins” are extremely important for remote managers.
-Requiring them to conduct effective weekly check-ins and regular communications with their direct reports should be a policy and required duty.
+Requiring them to conduct effective weekly check-ins and regular communications with their direct reports should be a policy and a required duty.

 Leverage group coaching, dedicated collaborative (e.g., Slack) channels, and mentoring to develop and continuously reinforce the constructive management skills required for success.
 Pulse surveys are used to get candid employee feedback on their managers, and the data is used for rewards, recognition, and remedial development.